Date of Incorporation :April,07,1989

 |Senior Vice President, Auditing Div.||Lee Yi-Chung|

-Master degree in the Law of the Sea, National Taiwan Ocean University
+Master of the Law of the Sea, National Taiwan Ocean University

 |Executive Vice President, Public Relations Div.||Kou Jin-Cheng|